millionairetai/ioff/README.md

 3. You can refer information about configuration from CONFIG file.
 4. You should use netbean because that editor can supply you all necessary tool to develop, and change indent for 4 whitespace.
+5. Models for all packages will be in common/models.
+If a model is used to all package, they will be in common/models - ex: common/models/Employee.php.
+If a model only used by a package, it should be in common/models/<package name> - ex: common/models/work/Task.php with task only use by work package.
+6. Upload folder will contain all of files is uploaded from users.

 CODING STANDARD
 -------